Our roofers are insured by a $2-million dollar general liability insurance. Fully compliant & in good standing with WBC.

 1. There’s No Snow on the Roof

 During winter, a frosty roof is a good sign that your roof is properly insulated.
+The rapid melting of snow from your roof might also be influenced by the color of your shingles.
+Learn about the impact of roof colour on your home’s energy efficiency and consider if a change could help retain heat.
 If the ice melts quickly, it suggests that the roof is not retaining heat, leading to energy loss.

 2. You’re Noticing Leaks – Or Condensation